 What does a good pension pot look like?

 It’s really tricky to say what a ‘good pension pot’ looks like, as there are lots of different factors to take into account.
-It depends, for example, on how old you are, what kind of pension you have, what age you hope to retire, and how much you think you’ll need when you stop working.

 Figures from the Office for National Statistics (ONS) show that the average pensioner receives £10,250 a year from their pensions and annuities (not including the State Pension).
-Saga Investment Services calculates that a healthy 65-year old would have about £181,000 in their pension pot in order to generate that level of income.
-However, you may decide that you need much more than this to live comfortably during your retirement.

 How much to put into your pension pot

-When you’re deciding what level of pension contributions to make, as well as thinking about the size of pension pot you’re trying to accumulate, you need to consider how much you can afford to put into your pension, how much you’ve saved already, your level of employer contributions, and what other sources of retirement income you expect to have.
+When you’re deciding what level of pension contributions to make, as well as thinking about the pension size you’re trying to accumulate, you need to consider:

 It’s sometimes suggested that you should try to save around 15% of your pre-tax income into your pension every year during your working life.

-If you’re struggling to see how you can afford to pay into a pension, check out our article on pension saving for a tight budget.
 Remember that your pension contributions are boosted by government contributions in the form of tax relief, and your employer may pay into your pension too.

 The PensionBee pension calculator